Pema Chödrön: Career

 In 1994, she became ill with chronic fatigue syndrome, but gradually her health improved.
 During this period, she met Dzigar Kongtrul Rinpoche and took him as her teacher.
 That year she published her second book, Start Where You Are and in 1996, When Things Fall Apart.
 No Time to Lose, a commentary on Shantideva's Guide to the Bodhisattva's Way of Life, was published in 2005.
 That year, Chödrön became a member of The Committee of Western Bhikshunis.
 Practicing Peace in Times of War came out in 2007.
 In 2016 she was awarded the Global Bhikkhuni Award, presented by the Chinese Buddhist Bhikkhuni Association of Taiwan.
-In 2020 she retired from her acharya role from Shambhala International, in part due to the group's handling of sexual misconduct allegations, saying, "I do not feel that I can continue any longer as a representative and senior teacher of Shambhala given the unwise direction in which I feel we are going."
+In 2020 she resigned from her acharya role from Shambhala International, in part due to the group's handling of sexual misconduct allegations, saying, "I do not feel that I can continue any longer as a representative and senior teacher of Shambhala given the unwise direction in which I feel we are going."